 This is why it is important that you use specific keywords in the indexable contents of your website as only then the page will have a chance of getting ranked in the search results.

-When the user put a keyword in the search box, the search engines produce the relevant results based on that particular keyword.
+When the user puts a keyword in the search box, the search engines produce the relevant results based on that particular keyword.
 In this process, the search engines use additional information for retrieving only the right pages and rank them.
-This additional information include – order of the words in a keyword, capitalization of the keywords, punctuation and spelling.
+This additional information includes – order of the words in a keyword, capitalization of the keywords, punctuation, and spelling.

 In order to provide the most relevant results, the search engines measure how the keywords are used on the page as a major way of determining your page's relevance.
 Therefore, it is advised to use specific keywords in the text, titles, and links on your pages.